ForgeRock/forgerock-web-login-framework/README.md

 });
 ```

 And, that's it.
 You now can mount, display, and authenticate users through the ForgeRock Login Widget.
 There are addition features documented below for a more complete implementation.
-For more about Widget events, [see the Widget Events section](#widget-events).

 ### Want to inline the Widget into your app (no modal)?